-Shareholder (Stockholders): Meaning, Equity, Rights, & Types
+Shareholder (Stockholders): Meaning, Equity, Rights, What It Is, & Types

 If you invest in the stock market, you know you are a shareholder.
 But did you know about the perks of being a shareholder, if not, then read this article is for you!
 This article covers the topic of shareholders in detail.
 We will look at the shareholders' meaning, types of shareholders, roles, responsibilities, rights, and importance of shareholders.
 We will also look at the difference between shareholders and stockholders.
 Knowing this information will help you reap the benefits of being a shareholder.